matevz/j22/README.md

 ## Description

-This is a 3D model of [J-22 Orao ("Eagle")](https://en.wikipedia.org/wiki/Soko_J-22_Orao)
-for FlightGear an open-source flight simulator.
+This is a home of [J-22 Orao)](https://en.wikipedia.org/wiki/Soko_J-22_Orao) aircraft for FlightGear an open-source flight simulator.

-J-22 Orao is a single seat twin engine attack aircraft.
+J-22 Orao ("Eagle") is a single seat twin engine attack aircraft.
 It is the result of coorporation between Yugoslavian and Romanian flight industry.
 First flight was taken in 1974, the first attack variant was launched in 1983.
 J-22 (IAR 93 in Romania) is a low-cost aircraft and therefore appropriate for less